 Any faculty member receiving compensation from a federal grant must record their work on time and effort report forms.
 The effort shown is not based on a 40-hour work week nor on FTE.
 Effort is an employee's total activity within her or his college appointment.
-For faculty, this includes all research, teaching and administrative duies.
+For faculty, this includes all research, teaching and administrative duties.
 However, it excludes any income obtained outside one's duties at Linfield.
-Effort is expressed in percentages and must total 100%.
+Effort is expressed in percentages and must total 100 percent.

 A proposal to apply for funding from the National Science Foundation must include a two-page Data Management Plan describing faculty plans for managing data and sharing the products of research.
 Guidance for developing a plan is available through the NSF Frequently Asked Questions resource and the Linfield faculty grants website.

 New methods of online submission for most federal funding requests are sometimes difficult and time consuming, and some requests are rejected for minor infractions and must be resubmitted.
 For this reason, anyone expecting to submit a proposal online should begin the process at least a week in advance to allow for errors, electronic issues, and general delays that are common with this system.
 The Director of Foundation and Corporate Relations is available to assist you with any submission problems or challenges.